-Republican senator Collins opposes Trump's pick for EPA
+Republican senator opposes Trump EPA pick over climate

 Wheeler has been running the EPA since his predecessor Scott Pruitt resigned in July under a cloud of ethics controversies.
 Collins said Wheeler is qualified for the job and acts in accordance with ethical standards.

-“However, the policies he has supported as Acting Administrator are not in the best interest of our environment and public health, particularly given the threat of climate change to our nation,” said Collins.
-She added that her state of Maine is at the receiving end of pollution generated by coal-fired power plants in other states.
+“However, the policies he has supported as Acting Administrator are not in the best interest of our environment and public health, particularly given the threat of climate change to our nation,” said Collins, who voted for Wheeler last April in his confirmation for EPA deputy.
+Collins added that her state of Maine is at the receiving end of pollution generated by coal-fired power plants in other states.

 Collins had also voted against Pruitt’s confirmation.